 The COSSI network is open to researchers, health care providers and postgraduate students working in in the social science of immunisation.
 If you are interested in networking, assistance in methodology, learning from what others are doing and accessing further research-related information.

 The network does not accept sponsorship from the pharmaceutical industry.

-COSSI is governed by a committee consisting of researchers and program staff whom meet on a monthly basis.
+COSSI is governed by a committee consisting of researchers and program staff that meet on a monthly basis.

-The Collaboration on Social Science and Immunisation (COSSI) hosted their inaugural full day workshop in Adelaide prior to the Public Health Association of Australia (PHAA) National lmmunisation Conference [LINK].
+The Collaboration on Social Science and Immunisation (COSSI) hosted their inaugural full day workshop in Adelaide prior to the Public Health Association of Australia (PHAA) National lmmunisation Conference.
 The workshop attracted a diverse group of 63 attendees from across Australia and even a few from New Zealand.

 The workshop was held for members and others interested in the social science of immunisation, which includes aiming to better understand community concerns, attitudes, barriers to accessing immunisation services, and experiences of obtaining immunisation care and support.
 It is hoped that by listening to issues and needs, improved resources for parents, health care providers and others in the community can be developed and effectively disseminated.
 Inequities can also be highlighted for action.